Phạm Ngọc Thảo: 1965 attempted coup

 Phát and other pro-Diệm officers opposed the Buddhist influence being exerted on Khánh.
-Thảo consulted Kỳ—who wanted to seize power for himself—before the plot, and exhorted him to join the coup, but the air force chief claimed that he was remaining neutral.
+Thảo consulted Kỳ—who wanted to seize power for himself—before the plot, and exhorted him to join the coup, but Kỳ claimed that he was remaining neutral.
 Thảo thus believed Kỳ would not intervene against him, but Kỳ was strongly opposed to Thảo and Phát.
 American intelligence analysts had believed that General Don was involved in the coup with Phát and Thảo, but this was proven false when the action started.
 Eight months after the coup was over, Don told the American historian George McTurnan Kahin that he had been plotting with Thảo, who had planned for him to become Defense Minister and Chief of Staff of the military, but that the Đại Việt and Thảo's Catholic civilian allies had insisted on installing Khiêm, a Catholic.
 A month before the coup, American intelligence analysts had believed that Thảo was planning to replace Khánh as commander-in-chief with Don.

-Shortly before noon on 19 February, he used around fifty tanks, their crew and a mixture of infantry battalions to seize control of the military headquarters, the post office and the radio station of Saigon.
-He surrounded the home of General Khánh and Gia Long Palace, the residence of head of state Phan Khắc Sửu.
+Shortly before noon on 19 February, he used around 50 tanks, their crew and a mixture of infantry battalions to seize control of the military headquarters, the post office and the radio station of Saigon.
+He surrounded the home of Khánh and Gia Long Palace, the residence of head of state Phan Khắc Sửu.
 The tanks were led by Colonel Dương Hiếu Nghĩa, a Catholic member of the Đại Việt.
 The country was still trying to find stability, with Phan Huy Quát being appointed prime minister just three days earlier.
 Khánh managed to escape and flee to Vũng Tàu.
 His plane lifted off from Tan Son Nhut Air Base, the country's military headquarters, just as rebel tanks were rolling in, attempting to block the runway.
 Thảo's men tried to capture the Saigon base of the Republic of Vietnam Navy, and its commander, Admiral Chung Tấn Cang, but were foiled, but they did capture a number of junta members at Tan Son Nhut.

 Thảo made a radio announcement stating that the sole objective of his military operation was to get rid of Khánh, whom he described as a "dictator".
 He said that he intended to recall Khiêm to Saigon to lead the Armed Forces Council in place of Khánh, but would retain the civilian cabinet that answered to the generals.
 In doing so, he caught Khiêm off guard, asleep in his Maryland home.
 When informed of what was happening, Khiêm sent a cable in which he pledged "total support" to the plot.
-The coup group made pro-Diệm announcements, claiming then-U.S. Ambassador Henry Cabot Lodge, Jr. "was wrong in encouraging the coup against Diem rather than correcting mistakes".
+The coup group made pro-Diệm announcements, claiming then-U.S. Ambassador Henry Cabot Lodge Jr. "was wrong in encouraging the coup against Diem rather than correcting mistakes".